KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A persistence provider throws this exception when it expects to find an instance in the initialized state, but finds the instance is in the completed state.

-    throw [System.Runtime.DurableInstancing.InstanceCompleteException]::New("A persistence provider throws this exception when it expects to find an instance in the initialized state, but finds the instance is in the completed state.")
+    throw [System.Runtime.DurableInstancing.InstanceCompleteException]::New('A persistence provider throws this exception when it expects to find an instance in the initialized state, but finds the instance is in the completed state.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstanceCompleteException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstanceCompleteException.aspx)